dgaydukov/cert-aws/sa/files/sa.md

 * supported out-of-the-box for RDS/RedShift/DocumentDB (SM comes with already written lambdas for these 3)
 * for db on ec2 (or just your remote host) - create new lambda that would modify credentials on your source and attach this lambda when you create secret
 * you can configure cw events to be notified when SM rotate credentials.
 SM never store plaintext secrets to any persistent layer.
-To enalbe key rotation to work with lambda:
+To enable key rotation to work with lambda:
 * make sure SM can call lambda (when you create from console - SM create role to be assumed by SM and to call lambda)
 * make sure lambda can communicate with both db and SM:
     * public rds - no extra work is needed, lambda can talk with both rds/SM using public internet